An enormous residential development on the six hectare, former Tooth & Co brewery site.

 View from the new FEIT building of the University of Technology Sydney towards residential development construction on the former Tooth & Co brewery site.

 A dominant elevated roadway linking the Harbour Bridge with the inner-west.
 Pedestrian viewpoints reveal visually challenging alterations and additions.

-View of the new public square precinct on the former brewery site.
+View of the new public square precinct of this significant residential redevelopment of a former brewery site.

 Wentworth Park, a public recreation facility for over one hundred years, has been newsworthy due to NSW Government abolishing Greyhound racing (the tenant of the sporting facility at its centre) but subsequently rescinding their decision.
 The park lies on the shores of Blackwattle Bay where cement works and fish market are marked for redevelopment.